jackdeadman/Snippets/README.md

 Snippets
 ========

-Code snippets for doing useful things.
+Code snippets for doing useful things, usually in Java.